 A note from your guide:

 This isn't an art history course, and your guide is no art expert.
-Just someone who fell down a rabbit hole researching Toronto's public art that he saw everyday and wanted to know the stories behind.
+Just someone who fell down a rabbit hole researching Toronto's public art that he saw every day and wanted to know the stories behind.
 Expect enthusiasm over authority, good stories over academic theory, and plenty of room for your own observations.